dsdickinson/cal-ncaa-mm/README.md

 ```

 ## Suggested Run Cycles
+In order to get the desired results, this tool needs to be run when the schedules have been posted and exist in the ncaa.com platform.
+This will happen naturally as games conclude.
-Here's an example run cycle using the 2025 tournament.
+Here's an example run cycle using the 2025 tournament schedule.

 | Round Date  | Round              | Date To Run | Explanation                                                   | Filename
 | :---------: | :----------------  | :---------: | :------------------------------------------------------------ | ----------------------------: